 What you can do post-pregnancy

 It’s important to get onto a Kegel schedule as soon as you can after delivery.
+As well as other exercises we’ll get to in a minute.
 Yes, this is a chaotic time, and it’s a given you won’t be getting enough sleep, but Kegels can help you to regain confidence, and control, plus help you to resume your daily activities sooner.
 Post-delivery urinary incontinence is common, and may resolve on its own, over time.
 That doesn’t mean you shouldn’t take proactive steps to hasten the process.
 Keep in mind that the typical pelvic exam your ob-gyn does, will not show pelvic floor muscle issues.
 If you’re having pain upon intercourse, or urinary or fecal incontinence, talk to your doctor.
 “Let them know you’re concerned that you are having a pelvic floor issue, and ask them to give you a referral for pelvic floor physical therapy.
 Seeing the right professional can help you to resolve your issues, so that you can enjoy your new life with your baby, and your sex life, sooner,” says Dr. Streicher.

 Additional moves to try